In France, crepes are a typical classic street food.

 Coat the pan with cooking spray or use a paper towel to distribute a few drops of olive oil or coconut oil to coat the oil evenly and to also soak up the excess.

-Actually, fairly recent I have begun using organic virgin coconut oil because it is light and it withstands higher heat without burning.
+Actually, fairly recently I have begun using organic virgin coconut oil because it is light and it withstands higher heat without burning.

 Make small, thin pancakes by pouring a 1/3-cup of batter into a pan, carefully roll the pan around to distribute the batter.
 Carefully flip it over when the crepe is light golden in color.